erkanaksoy/erkanaksoy.github.io/about.md

 # About Me

-I’m Erkan Aksoy, a Senior Content Engineer working on cybersecurity training and lab content.
+I'm Erkan Aksoy, a Senior Content Engineer working on cybersecurity training and lab content.

 My primary areas of interest include: